LyM-Projects-Eric-Alarcon-Luis-Pinilla/Project-0/README.md

 Important Features:

 In order to test the code, please upload in the folder "Data" the txt file you want to check.
+As well, the tokenizer used was Regex, hence is necesary to install it in order for the program to work.